ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/basal-area/basal-wedge-mapping.md

 #### `species`

-This is the targeted species recorded as a `tern:Observation` on the plant population.
+This is the targeted species recorded as a `tern:Observation` on the plant population, and the observable property is `field species name`.

 #### `in_tree`